The Harriett M. Wieder Regional Park in Huntington Beach has a playground area that’s just a preview of what will one day be a 106 acre regional park.

 In case you’re curious, Harriett M. Wieder was the first woman on the Orange County Board of Supervisors and served as mayor of Huntington Beach.

-Location: Wieder Regional Park is easily accessible from Pacific Coast Highway in Huntington Beach.
+How to Get to Wieder Regional Park: The park is easily accessible from Pacific Coast Highway in Huntington Beach.
 Turn onto Seapoint Avenue and turn left into the parking lot before Seapoint hits Garfield.
 It’s a little tricky to find since the entrance looks very natural, but you’ll know you’ve gone to far when hit Garfield.
 From Interstate 405, it’s probably easiest to take the Beach Blvd exit, bear right onto Main, turn right on Garfield and then left on Seapoint.
 MAP TO WIEDER REGIONAL PARK IN HUNTINGTON BEACH

-- One toddler swing and two regular swings.
+Two bench swings and two baby swings.
 The regular swings are rigid and were easy for my toddler to use on his own, which was a really nice change from the swings we normally find.